dynamsoft-docs/document-normalizer-docs-mobile/programming/android/api-reference/simplified-document-normalizer-settings.md

 ### minQuadrilateralAreaRatio

 The minimum ratio between the target document area and the total image area.
-Only those exceeding this value will be outputted (measured in percentages).
+Only those exceeding this value will be output (measured in percentages).

 ```java
 @IntRange(from = 0, to = 100)